mark-mcdermott/ruxtmin/README.md

 second text line
 ~
 ```
-So if you don't feel like downloading my `puravida` script and putting it in your system path, feel free to substitute all instances of `puravida` here with the commands it's replacing.
+If you don't feel like downloading my `puravida` script and putting it in your system path, feel free to substitute all instances of `puravida` here with the commands it's replacing.

 ## Sources
 - https://suchdevblog.com/tutorials/UploadFilesFromVueToRails.html#our-vue-js-form-component